From the Floor Up, a Blog for the Flooring Professional

 Need more help?
 Contact our Technical Service group at 1-800-7/BOSTIK.

-ear has come and gone, but the 2011 National Hardware Show (http://www.nationalhardwareshow.com) is just around the corner - May 10-12, 2011 at the Las Vegas Convention Center.I am very excited that we will be exhibiting at the show again this year since there will be more than 18,000 buyers and retailers attending.
-We will be showing off our entire line up of consumer products, including hardwood adhesives and accessories and urethane grout.
+will be showing off our entire line up of consumer products, including hardwood adhesives and accessories and urethane grout.
 A major focus will be on our new woodworking lubricant products GlideCote™ and BladeCote™.
 These two innovative products, which have primarily been used exclusively among professional woodworkers, is now available to the consumer with the following features and benefits:

 GlideCote™

-• Eliminates “hang-ups” on sliding surfaces.
+” on sliding surfaces.

-• Protects all tools and equipment from rust.
+• Protects all tools an

 • Contains no silicone or petroleum oil.
 Will not stain wood or interfere with glues or finishes.